Skip to content

 How does MultiversX open interest compare across exchanges?

-MultiversX (EGLD) open interest is broken down by exchange in the chart above, showing the total value of outstanding EGLD derivative contracts on each platform.
+The MultiversX (EGLD) open-interest chart shows the total value of outstanding EGLD derivative contracts on each exchange.
 Rising open interest indicates new capital entering the market, while declining OI suggests positions are being closed.

 What does the EGLD long/short ratio indicate?